nietras/nietras.github.io/_posts/2022-10-01-bendingdotnet-valid-identifier-separator-chars.md

 took up most of the time.
 This basically parses and builds a "metadata reference" to the assembly containing `object`, which is the only assembly needed for the `var _{c}_ = 42;` program.
 This was the reason I moved this to the top of the program so it only happened once.
-This brough the run time down to ~22 s or 14-15x faster:
+This brought the run time down to ~22 s or 14-15x faster:
 ```
 Found 50683 valid identifier separator chars.
 Found 14853 invalid identifier separator chars.
 Found 65495 valid file name chars.
-Checked 65536 chars in 22076 ms or 0.337 ms per program.
+Checked 65536 chars in 22076 ms or 0.337 ms per char.
 ```
 Later, I finally found out Roslyn has the very nice [`SyntaxFacts`](https://learn.microsoft.com/ja-jp/dotnet/api/microsoft.codeanalysis.csharp.syntaxfacts?view=roslyn-dotnet)